dgkanatsios/azuregameserversscalingkubernetes/docs/FAQ.md

 First effort was to use `hostNetwork` functionality for each Pod [link](http://alesnosek.com/blog/2017/02/14/accessing-kubernetes-pods-from-outside-of-the-cluster/), so we would hook up the container to each Node's network layer (=> no software NAT for our containers).
 This would require us to have the Dedicated Game Server listen to a specific port, so each game server we would use would have to be activated in a different port for every running Pod.
 As you can understand, this could easily become an issue in the future since it might not be possible to customize listening port for a game server.
 So, we ended up using Kubernetes `hostPort` for each Pod.
 We set a manual port (or more) for each Pod that is mapped to the game server's original listening port.
 Mapping itself is made possible via software NAT.
 The tricky part is that we manage the Port mapping for each Pod on each Node ourselves.

-## How can I view the Kubernetes Master control plane logs?
+## How can I view the Kubernetes Master control plane logs on AKS?

 Check [here](https://docs.microsoft.com/en-us/azure/aks/view-master-logs).